 Staff Captain Varga

 The items shown here in photo’s come from the estate of Staff Captain (equivalent of Major in the army) Varga who emigrated to the US after WW2.
 Currently I have no photo’s or other info apart from what I will show below.
-The research has just started so I expect to update this page soon!

 From the ranklist of officers of the Hungarian forces the above picture.
 It shows he participated in the (re)annexation of Transylvania and Yugoslavia with his ship.